Pregnancy and Posture

 legs while seated as this can affect circulation.

 Here are tips to help you use good posture when standing:

-When you do have to stand, keep your feet slightly apart and avoid locking your knees.
-Remember to keep your pelvis tucked in.
+When you do have to stand, keep your feet slightly apart and don't lock your knees.

-If you have to stand in 1 place for a long time, place 1 foot on a small step
+If you have to stand in one place for a long time, place one foot on a small step